JacobJenness/Unity-Lab-2/README.md

-# Unity Lab 4
+# Unity Lab 6
-This repo stores the files for Unity Lab's 1, 2, 3, and 4.
+This repo stores the files for Unity Labs 1 through 6.

-Contains a main menu, gun game, platformer, and a 3D object spawner.
+Contains the following games:
+*Gun Game
+*Platformer
+*Donut Spawner
+*FPS
+*Pong

 Written and developed by Jacob Jenness and Elena Lam